iterorganization/IMAS-ParaView/docs/source/training_md.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Open the Time Manager under *View > Time Manager*
 #.
 At the bottom besides the *Animations* tab, select *Camera* and *Follow Path*.
-Then press the plus-icon to create a new camera animation.
+Then press the plus icon to create a new camera animation.
 #.
 Double-click the ``Camera - RenderView1`` camera animation that you created.
 Select the first time value and select ``Create Orbit``.
 Here, ensure the normal vector is set to 0,0,1.
 #.
 Increase the number of frames to 100 in the Time Manager.
 #.
 Save the animation by going to *File > Save Animation*, enter a directory and name for the video, and in the *Save Animation Options* increase the frame rate to 20.